Blyzi/omni-bench/README.md

 - `binds`: The list of binds to use for the container.
 This is used to bind the host directories to the container directories.
 You have to bind the models folder so that the benchmarks can access the models.

 #### SLURM Config
-- `cpu_partition`: The SLURM partition to use for CPU tasks.
-- `cpus_per_task`: The number of CPUs per task to use for CPU tasks.
-- `gpu_partition`: The SLURM partition to use for GPU tasks.
-- `gpu_gres`: The SLURM generic resources to use for GPU tasks.
-This is used to specify the number of GPUs to use.
-- `mem`: The amount of memory to use for the tasks.
-This is used to specify the amount of memory to allocate for the tasks.
+- `cpu`: The SLURM kwargs to use for running benchmarks on a CPU.
+This is used to define the default settings for running benchmarks on a CPU.
-- `cpus_per_gpu`: The number of CPUs per GPU to use for GPU tasks.
-- `account`: (Optional) The SLURM account to use for the tasks.
-This is used to specify the account to charge the resources to.
+- `gpu`: The SLURM kwargs to use for running benchmarks on a GPU.
+This is used to define the default settings for running benchmarks on a GPU.
-- `gpu_constraint`: (Optional) The GPU constraint to use for the tasks.
-This is used to specify the type of GPU to use.
-- `exclude`: (Optional) The list of nodes to exclude from the tasks.
-This is used to specify the nodes that should not be used for the tasks.

 ### Create environment